wizziid/RL/readme.txt

-A little RL library for learning purposes, specifically focussed on deep learning techniques in RL
+A little RL library for learning purposes, specifically focussed on deep learning techniques in RL.